ORNL/ReSolve/docs/sphinx/developer_guide/index.rst

 ``ornl/crusher.gitlab-ci.yml``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Defines CI/CD for Crusher at ORNL
+Defines CI/CD for Crusher at ORNL.

 ``.gitlab-ci.yml``
 ~~~~~~~~~~~~~~~~~~~~

-Located in the root git directory, this defines the CI/CD pipelines for Ascent at ORNL
+Located in the root git directory, this defines the CI/CD pipelines for Ascent at ORNL.

 ``pnnl/.gitlab-ci.yml``
 ~~~~~~~~~~~~~~~~~~~~~~~~